|

 had to work hard at pushing aside thoughts of my mom living the rest of her life without

+us.
 Finally after what seemed two hours to me, we

 slammed into our neighbor's dock.
 My dad quickly lifted me and the groceries onto the dock.